humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-02-17-mozilla-javascript-extension-nosuchmethod.md

     //"Method called 'phone' executed with arguments [Mike]" person.phone("Mike");

 This code defines a variable `person` with a `__noSuchMethod__()` method defined.
 When the methods `sayName()` and `phone()` are called on the object, the `__noSuchMethod__()` method is called instead, preventing an error and allowing other handling.
-In this case, I&#8217;m just displaying the name of the method and the arguments that were passed in.
+In this case, I'm just displaying the name of the method and the arguments that were passed in.

-Of course, normal programming practices don&#8217;t involve methods that you&#8217;re unaware of until runtime; that would just be plain confusing.
-This isn&#8217;t something you&#8217;d even want to do on a regular basis.
+Of course, normal programming practices don't involve methods that you're unaware of until runtime; that would just be plain confusing.
+This isn't something you'd even want to do on a regular basis.
 It does, however, open up some interesting possibilities for dynamic utilities.
 Consider creating an object that helps to output valid XHTML:

     function HTMLWriter(){
         this._work = [];